 NAME: Date of Request:

-Student Year:
+Stude ent Year:

-n Hours verifiable via T2T: Hours verifiable via T2T:
+oved Intervention Hours verifiable via T2T: oved Assessment Hours verifiable via T2T:

-Ranking Instructions:
+Rank ing Instructions:

-are required to though goals for training for t meet these goals, and o 5-5 sites in order of preference.
-Under each site heading, you atfully and thoroughly indicate your a) fit for the site, b) you he upcoming academic year, and c) how the site will help you meet goals you have regarding and program requirements (e.g., 400 intervention hours and by September).
+are re goals meet i intern e rank your top 3-5 sites in order of preference.
+Under each site heading, you equired to thoughtfully and thoroughly indicate your a) fit for the site, b) your for training for the upcoming academic year, and c) how the site will help you these goals, and d) how the site will help you meet goals you have regarding aship placement and program requirements (e.g., 500 direct service hours by mber).

-copy by the first Friday d out form is due to the External Practica Coordinator via hard of February.
-Forms with handwritten responses OR forms ot be accepted or considered.
+copy l electronically filled out form is due to the External Practica Coordinator via hard by the first Friday of February.
+Forms with handwritten responses OR forms in via email will not be accepted or considered.

-You will receive permis ssion to apply to a site by the second Friday in February.

-1. SITE NAME a. b. c. d.
+1. SITE NAME

-2. SITE NAME

 a. b.

 c. d.

+2. SITE NAME

+a.

+b.

+c. d.

+3. SITE NAME

+a.